strapi/documentation/docs/developer-docs/latest/plugins/graphql.md

 ---
-title: GraphQL - Strapi Developer Documentation
+title: GraphQL - Strapi Developer Docs
 description: Use a GraphQL endpoint in your Strapi project to fetch and mutate your content.
 sidebarDepth: 3
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/plugins/graphql.html